DanDinjian/WikiVis/README.md

     titles will cause you to autoscroll to the title and highlight the node and title's color.
 Clicking on the node or title will allow you to view a preview of the related wikipedia page with a link to open it.

+Current bugs/next steps:
+    Right clicking an article now only displays that article's top links.
+    Can only look at one preview at a time
+    Nodes stay within bounding box but edges do not Occasionally edges point to nodes that aren't there No way to see to/from data, nor how many clicks in clickstream No link in preview to the wikipedia page

 Get in touch!
     Thanks for your interest in our visualization, if you have any comments,